xkollar/piano-strength-trainer/README.md

 TODO
 ====

-* Extract refresh rate of `withEvents` as parameter.
 * List only input devides (with no argument given).
 * Make possiblity to run against stream of random events.
 * Make random events less random (so it looks a little more like actual play).